 I then developed 87 subcategories and exhaustive outlines under these six main divisions.
-What came out of this three-year exercise are studies for Public Servants that will afford you an opportunity to grow in personal wisdom in many pertinent, practical areas.
-This week, under the category of Personal Wisdom, we tackle Alcohol and Office.
+What came out of this three-year exercise are studies for public servants that will afford you an opportunity to grow in personal wisdom in many pertinent, practical areas.
+This study, under the category of personal wisdom, tackles Alcohol and Office.

 What follows is all that Proverbs has to say about alcohol.
-As much as this beverage is available in the capital community — especially during free receptions and dinners — it can become your greatest enemy.
-It can lead to ruin.
-A special word is in order here: do not partake of everything that is “free.”
-It is not in your best interest.
+As much as this beverage is available in the capital community—especially during free receptions and dinners—it can become your greatest enemy because it can lead to ruin.
+A special word is in order here: partaking of everything that is “free” is not in your best interest.
 Do not be like the kid in the candy store without self-control.
 The surrealism of the capital environment coupled with being away from home can corrupt you faster than you think.

 II.
 THE PRESENT FRUITS OF FERMENTATION

-20:1 Wine is a mocker, strong drink a brawler, and whoever is intoxicated by it is not wise.
+Wine is a mocker, strong drink a brawler, and whoever is intoxicated by it is not wise (20:1).

-Biblical history records that since the days of Noah (Gen. 9:21) the love of wine and strong drink have deceived and shamed many.
-Mocker has the idea of scoffing and brawler carries the meaning of being violent, loud and uncontrollable.
-These are the fruits of the fermented grape, so to speak.
-What’s doubly sad is that these characteristics overcome a drinking individual before he is aware of it, all the while failing to deliver the pleasure he is seeking.
+Biblical history records that since the days of Noah (Genesis 9:21), the love of wine and strong drink have deceived and shamed many.
+Mocker has the idea of “scoffing,” and brawler carries the meaning of “being violent, loud and uncontrollable.”
+What’s doubly sad is that these fruits of the fermented grape, so to speak, overcome a drinking individual before he is aware of it, all the while failing to deliver the pleasure he is seeking.